 Is the interior of your home in desperate need of a good painting?
 Are you putting off painting your rooms because you know it is a major task and you just can’t find the motivation?
 Are you one of those people who would rather go watch the grass grow or pick weeds instead of painting?
-Have you placed paint swatches on your walls and they have been that way for over a year?
-That last one is me!
-I had to get my room painted before Christmas because I had those paint swatches on the walls last Christmas!
-I had not realized how long those paint samples were on the walls.
-I am super excited to share how to easily paint walls in your home and you won’t believe how easy it really is.
+You can easily paint walls and I am here to share how to paint a room.

 This post contains affiliate links.
 Click here to see my full disclosure policy.

 I hand cut in around all the baseboard and ceiling trim and also the corners where the roller can not reach.
-If you want to see how I cut in around trim without wasting my precious time tapping, go over to this post and I show you how it is done – – – > No Tape Trim Painting
+Do you want to see how I cut in around the trim without wasting my precious time using tape?
+Let me show you how it is done – – – > No Tape Trim Painting

 Make sure to follow me on YouTube to see more home decorating videos.
 See if you can count the times that Miss Cinnamon makes an appearance in the video, it is funny to watch!

+- Use touch-up paint bottles.
 After I paint a room, I fill a small amount of paint into these touch-up paint bottles and label them.
-I keep them handy so when I find a spot that was missed I can easily touch it up instead of having to open a gallon of paint every time you find a spot.
+I keep them handy so when I find a spot that was missed I can easily touch it up instead of having to open a gallon of paint every time I find a spot.
 This is a MUST when you are painting textured walls.
 You will always find a low spot that did not get enough paint.

 I switched the wall and trim colors.
 Paint Colors used in the before photo: Walls- Sands of Time (SW6101) Trim- Realist Beige (SW 6078)

-My main reason for going lighter on the walls because I was exposing the original hardwood floors and needed a light wall color to offset all the wood tones to make the space brighter.
+My main reason for going lighter on the walls was that I was exposing the original hardwood floors and needed a light wall color to offset all the wood tones to make the space brighter.

 I received the best compliment ever from Mr. DD who complains about the changes that I continually make to the house.
 He said he is really liking the way the house looks and he was glad he finally let me rip out the carpet.
 Wait, what?
 This is the same man that fought me tooth and nail that I was not ripping out the carpet.
 Now, we are both happy in this space!